 Teachers, emergency personnel, district supports and trained volunteers are the only adults allowed on the course.
 Parents are welcomed to join the event as a volunteer or to donate to the Wellness Initiative to support physical literacy events and opportunities like this in Parkland School Division schools.

 How long is the race?

 The race distances for each age group can be found below.
 These distances align with guidelines set out by Triathlon Canada for Kids of Steel Triathlons.
-Please remember that you must drop off your own race kit on June 9 between 5-8pm to prepare for your race on June 10th with your school.

 (as of Dec 31)